 Retention efforts work in concert with recruitment efforts.
 The President has established

-addresses at-risk students.
-This initiative is known as the President's Student
+at-risk students.
+This initiative is known as the President's Student Leadership

-Leadership Initiative (SLI).
-The primary goals of this initiative are to improve
+Initiative (SLI).
+The primary goals of this initiative are to improve retention, build

-retention, build leadership skills, develop persistence in spite of difficulty and
+leadership skills, develop persistence in spite of difficulty and opposition, leading

 Students accepted into the SLI program must be a first-year freshman, enrolled full-time at Grambling State University as of fall semester, 2015, and have a cumulative GPA of 2.5 or better while demonstrating a commitment to civic and community involvement.
 Currently, there is space for 50 students and we are fast approaching our intake goal.
 SLI's initial active enrollment includes the Freshmen class President, Miss Freshman, a writer/photography for the Gramblinite, students that have achieved a 4.0 GPA in their first semester, and a very accomplished writer who has published her own book (Ebony Aiken, entitled: A Ray Of Hope), which is in bookstores now, available for purchase!

 With the constant turnover in the administration of the University, it has been difficult to build relationships with various constituent groups that lead to continuous giving.
 The administration must regain the trust of its constituents toward providing financial contributions to the university.